-Models, Inference, and Decisions
+Models, Inferences, and Decisions

 What We Do

-Recent research in cognitive and behavioral sciences is increasingly illuminating the basic mechanisms of human reasoning and cognition, as well as their limitations and systematic deviations from philosophical and normative theories of rational inference and decision-making.
-We put together theoretical and formal models with empirical approaches to study human reasoning and cognition.
-The aim is to better understand, and possibly improve, how people reason and make choices in different contexts, both in ordinary life and in science.
-We work on:
+Recent research in cognitive and behavioral sciences is increasingly illuminating the basic mechanisms of human reasoning and cognition, as well as their limitations and systematic deviations from normative theories of rational inference and decision-making.
+It also raises interesting questions concerning the foundations and methods of different scientific disciplines, and the analysis of scientific reasoning in general.

-PRIN project From models to decisions (2019-2021)
+PRIN project From models to decisions (funded by MUR, 2020-2023)